Previous Up Next

 -relax PodWR

-Notice that we used the complete safe list in x86-rfi.conf and a reduced list in x86-podwr.conf.
+Notice that we used the complete safe set in x86-rfi.conf and a reduced set in x86-podwr.conf.
+Also notice that the thread length (or number of instructions) is limited in the former case.
 Tests are to be generated in specific directories.
 To that aim, we provide a convenient archive x86.tar.

 % cd rfi